EdgeFirstAI/documentation/docs/models/validation/vision/user_managed.md

 ```

 !!! note
-    Replace the session ID parameter specific to the validation session ID in your project.
+    Replace the session ID parameter specific to the validation session ID in your session.

+If the model already exists in your system, you can run this command `edgefirst-validator /path/to/mymodel.tflite --session-id v-c1f`.
+Otherwise, the model will be downloaded as an artifact from the EdgeFirst Studio training session.

 Once entered, the following validation progress should now be indicated in EdgeFirst Studio as shown below.